mkocot/DWIN_T5UIC1_LCD/README.md

     * Shows printer info.

 ## Notworking:
-    * Save / Loding Preheat setting, hardcode on start can be changed in menu but will not retane on restart.
+    * Save / Loding Preheat setting, hardcode on start can be changed in menu but will not retain on restart.
     * The Control: Motion Menu